plus-n-boots/plus-n-boots-bot/readme.md

 ### Hosted Instance

-If you'd prefer not to have to set up your own instance of plus-n-boots then stay tuned for a hosted instance which will only require you to add the bot as collaborator on your organisation/repository.
+If you'd prefer not to have to set up your own instance of plus-n-boots then stay keep an eye out for a hosted instance  coming soon which will only require you to add the bot as collaborator on your organisation/repository.

 ### Dedicated Instance